EZO Logo

 4. Irregular maintenance and delayed service tickets

 When an unexpected breakdown occurs, it decreases productivity – workers are rendered idle if the laptop is not working properly.
-IT teams that do not keep tabs on regular maintenance can face unexpected downtime that can lead to high repair costs.
+IT teams that do not keep tabs on regular maintenance can face unexpected downtime resulting in higher repair costs.

 Asset maintenance can be daunting if the managers are unaware of which assets are under maintenance.
 Most service tickets are related to hardware assets.
 Without sufficient information on the history of assets, their configuration, and previous IT issues, more time would be spent figuring out these issues, delaying service resolution time and making the helpdesk management process challenging.